DoctorKhan/The-Social-Game-Book/src/10_part/085_technology_community_weaving.md

 **True Hierarchy** provides the skill—the knowledge of how to create strong, beautiful patterns that serve the whole.

 **Authentic Belonging** provides the acceptance—the willingness to include all the different threads, even the ones that seem difficult to work with.

+**Cycle Attunement** provides the intelligence—the ability to sense when and how to weave, reading the natural rhythms that determine optimal timing for all community activities.

 ## The Difference from Artificial Community